 Ross A. Albert is a partner in the Corporate and Commercial Litigation Practice.
 Mr. Albert represents parties caught up in investigative and regulatory inquiries conducted by the U.S. Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA), the Georgia Securities Commissioner, other federal and state law enforcement authorities and self-regulatory organizations.
 He also heads up internal investigations of alleged corporate and business misconduct.
-In addition, he has experience extending over several decades handling securities litigation, commercial litigation, corporate litigation, insurance and reinsurance litigation, class actions and other complex cases before federal and state courts, administrative agencies and arbitration panels.
+In addition, he has experience extending over several decades handling securities litigation, foreign corrupt practices matters (FCPA), commercial litigation, corporate litigation, insurance and reinsurance litigation, class actions and other complex cases before federal and state courts, administrative agencies and arbitration panels.

 Before coming to MMM in 2001, Mr. Albert served for eight years in various positions with the SEC at its Washington, D.C. headquarters, including: Senior Special Counsel, Division of Enforcement; Legal Counsel to Commissioner Norman S. Johnson; and Special Counsel, Appellate Group, Office of the General Counsel.
 From 1994 to 1999, he concurrently served as a Special Assistant U.S. Attorney with the U.S. Attorney’s Office for the Northern District of Georgia where he assisted with trials and was lead appellate counsel for the largest securities fraud prosecution in the history of Georgia.
 Mr. Albert has argued before six U.S. Courts of Appeals (including the Eleventh Circuit), the Supreme Court of Georgia, the Court of Appeals of Georgia, the Virginia Supreme Court and the Maryland Court of Appeals (the highest state court in Maryland).
 He has filed briefs in the U.S. Supreme Court, nearly all federal appellate courts, many state appellate courts, and numerous state and federal trial courts.
 From 1988 to 1993, Mr. Albert was an associate in the Securities Litigation and Enforcement Group at the law firm of Wilmer, Cutler & Pickering (now WilmerHale) in Washington, D.C.
 From 1986 to 1988, Mr. Albert served as Law Clerk to the Honorable Alexander Harvey, II, Chief Judge, U.S. District Court for the District of Maryland.